Laser Cutting with an Architecture Student

 It took about 1 week to finish 2 models.
 It was all laser cut and the materials used is foam core.

 Assembling the larger model because it's too big.
 Jerry and Ray helped a lot.
-There were times when I needed to laser cut until 1 am and they stayed with me.
+There were times when I needed to laser cut in NYC until 1 am and they stayed with me.
 I think they're really nice but I also think they didn't want me to accidentally burn down their studio.(laughs)

 I really like the twisting.
 Everything is curved.
 I think the children might like it as they have the space to run around.